Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 6. Which of the following is an example of a security event that should communicated to a stakeholder ?
 	Malicious code detected in logs.

+7. Fill in the blank : Creating <----> communications allows a security stakeholder to view representations of what is being explained using graphs and charts.

 8.